Deco&Design

 Five directions for the coffee table

-Respectively five "do-it-yourself" approaches(en.
+Respectively five do-it-yourself approaches (en.
 "DIY - do it yourself") to bring an interesting element to your space that you can show off at parties.

-1. Europalletsand a handful of nails
+1. EuroPallets and a handful of nails

-Or as my mother would say: "the student approach", lends itself well to young spaces with Scandinavian influences, open-coloured (or even white) walls and a few industrial accents.
-It can be made from one or two standard-sized pallets, a few dozen nails, 4 standard feet "ac"(the latter, hard to find, already made, on the Mioritic plains) and a protective agent well spread with a brush in a few layers.
+Or as mom would say: "the student's approach", it lends itself very well in young spaces with Scandinavian influences, light-colored (or even white) walls and some industrial accents.
+It can be made from one or two standard-sized pallets, a few dozen nails, 4 standard feet "ac" (the latter, hard to find, already made, in the mioritic lands) and a protective agent well spread with a brush in a few coats.

 Wood Pallet Coffee Table